sdss/apogee2_tutorials/examples/IWantTo.md

 | ... retrieve results for a single target. | CAS: SQL query |  |
 |                                           | SAW: WebApp Query | |
 | ... retrieve a spectrum of a single target. | SAW: WebApp Query |  [SAW](https://dr16.sdss.org/infrared/spectrum/search):: Enter Coordinates or 2MASS ID number, use data download options. |

+## Obtain information for a Number of Targets based on Targeting Criteria

+## Obtain information for a Number of Targets based on Measured Parameters